 Let’s start with why carpetgrass might be the best choice for your lawn.
 These qualities make it low-maintenance and able to survive where many other turfgrasses can’t.

 Most homeowners who choose a carpetgrass lawn don’t have much other choice.
 Their soil might be inhospitable for all grass types except this one.

 Carpetgrass thrives in:

 - Low-fertility, sandy soils that lack many essential plant nutrients

 - Acidic soils with a pH of 5 – 6 (find out your soil pH with a soil test)

 - Wet soils that drain poorly and rarely dry out all the way

 If your soil has any of these problems, carpetgrass is the easiest option for your lawn.
 To grow another grass type successfully, you would have to add soil amendments (such as compost for drainage or agricultural lime to adjust pH) regularly.
 You can see how carpetgrass would save you a lot of time and money over the years.

 Shade is another area where carpetgrass shines.
 Most warm-season grasses have little to no shade tolerance and must get at least six hours of direct sunlight per day.
 This limits turfgrass choices for homeowners who live in the South but get a lot of shade in their yard (those with sweeping, thousand-year-old southern live oaks, for example).

 Enter carpetgrass, one of the more shade-tolerant warm-season grasses.
-It still needs some sunlight, of course, but it can survive in more shade than, say, Bermudagrass.
+It still needs some sunlight, of course, but it can survive in shady areas better than, say, Bermudagrass.
 In this case, too, you might choose a carpetgrass lawn because the amount of shade in your yard gives you few other options.

 ✓ Requires Little to No Fertilizer